Puneeth-n/epazote/README.md

 > To compile from source, after downloading the sources use ``make`` to build the binary

-**Epazote** was designed with simplicity in mind, as an easy tool for [DevOps](https://en.wikipedia.org/wiki/DevOps) and as complement to infrastructure orchestration tools like [Ansible](http://www.ansible.com/) and [SaltStack](http://saltstack.com/), because of this [YAML](http://www.yaml.org/) is used for the configuration files, avoiding with this, the learn of a new
+**Epazote** was designed with simplicity in mind, as an easy tool for [DevOps](https://en.wikipedia.org/wiki/DevOps) and as a complement to infrastructure orchestration tools like [Ansible](http://www.ansible.com/) and [SaltStack](http://saltstack.com/), because of this [YAML](http://www.yaml.org/) is used for the configuration files, avoiding with this, the learn of a new